SeanClay10/local-vlm-plays-pokemon/README.md

 ```
 ## Technical Design Decisions

-### 4-bit Model
+### 4-bit Quantization (NF4)

-To ensure the agent remains accessible to users with mid-range hardware, 4-bit NF4 quantization is utilized.
+To ensure the agent remains accessible to users with mid-range hardware, 4-bit quantization is utilized.

 -   **VRAM Efficiency:** By quantizing the model, the VRAM footprint is reduced by ~70%, allowing it to fit into lower amounts of VRAM while maintaining near original reasoning capabilities.
--   **Compute Optimization:** torch.float16 is used for compute and Double Quantization to squeeze out extra performance without sacrificing the model's ability to recognize small 8-bit sprites.
+-   **Compute Optimization:** Uses torch.float16 for compute and Double Quantization to squeeze out extra performance without sacrificing the model's ability to recognize small 8-bit sprites.

 ### Hybrid Perception Strategy